The Manitoba Museum presents [email protected], a weekly series of FREE virtual programming inviting Manitobans to explore the universe.

 Join Planetarium Astronomer Scott Young as we identify constellations and planets in the real sky, discover upcoming celestial events, and look at trending space science and astronomy news.

 As pioneering Canadian astronomer Helen Sawyer Hogg always said, “The stars belong to everyone.”
-Learn how to find your stars and get to know the night sky, every Thursday at 7 pm.
+Learn how to find your stars and get to know the night sky, Thursdays at 7 pm.

 UPCOMING EPISODES OF [email protected]

 [email protected] | SEPTEMBER 23 | 7 PM CDT

 This week is the autumnal equinox – the official beginning of autumn in the northern hemisphere.
 What does that mean, both in terms of the coming weather and the constellations we can see?

 We’ll also track down the most distant object you can see with your unaided eyes – a galaxy more than two and a half million light years away!

 Plus the constellations, planets, and cool space stuff.

 [email protected] | SEPTEMBER 30 | NO SHOW

 In respect of Truth and Reconciliation Day, [email protected] will be not be airing this week.
 Join us again on October 7!